 Table 4 shows the utility cost per square foot for each district.
-Using the information from line 42 of the financial performance report (FPR), we calculated this figure by dividing the total annual utility expenses by the district's total interior square footage, with a cost escalation rate of 2.3 percent.
+Using the information from line 42 of the Financial Performance Report (FPR), we calculated this figure by dividing the total annual utility expenses for FY 2009 by the district's total interior square footage, with a cost escalation rate of 2.3 percent.